bashrc2/epicyon/README_commandline.md

 python3 epicyon.py --notifyShowNewPosts --screenreader espeak --desktop yournickname@yourdomain
 ```

-or a quicker version, if you have installed the desktop client as described above.
+Or a quicker version, if you have installed the desktop client as described above.

 ``` bash
 ~/epicyon-client-stream